University of Minnesota Procedure

 3. The PI generates the program income.

-4. The department administrator receives and deposits the point of sale program income or invoices for the program income.
+4. The department administrator receives and deposits the point of sale program income or invoices the customer for the program income.

-The department administrator should collect point of sale program income and may issue sequentially numbered receipts.
-(Note: For conference fee revenue, the registration receipt serves as documentation.)
+When the department administrator collects point of sale program income, they may issue receipts.
 After the program income is collected, the department administrator should deposit the program income into the Sponsored Unapplied Program Income Account in accordance with Administrative Policy: Accepting and Depositing University Revenue.

-When program income is not collected at the time of the sale, an invoice should be created in the Enterprise Financial System (EFS) by the department administrator.
-The invoice will instruct the buyer how to send the payment to the University and payments will be applied by Accounts Receivable Services.
+When program income is not collected at the point of sale, the department administrator should ensure that an invoice is created in the Enterprise Financial System (EFS).
+The invoice will instruct the customer how to send the payment to the University and payments will be applied to the invoices by Accounts Receivable Services.
 (Procedures for creating program income invoices can be found on the Creating a Bill job aid.)

-5. The Sponsored Financial Reporting (SFR) Accounts Receivable Accountant moves the program income to the appropriate sponsored project.
+5. The Sponsored Financial Reporting (SFR) Accounts Receivable Accountant appies the program income to the appropriate sponsored project and the SPA GCO processes an award modification in MN-GEMS and EFS.

-The SFR accounts receivable accountant monitors the Sponsored Unapplied Program Income Account and when there is program income it is applied according to the award’s terms and conditions.
+The SFR accounts receivable accountant monitors the Sponsored Unapplied Program Income Account and when there is program income, applies it to the associated project according to the award’s terms and conditions and alerts SPA that an award modification has to be processed in MN-GEMS and EFS.

 6. The department administrator verifies program income has been applied according to the award’s terms and conditions.